oxford-arc/arc-software-guide/docs/source/apps/arc_abaqus.rst

 .. note::
     Abaqus is **only** available on the ARC legacy partition.
 The **legacy** partition provides support for applications which do not support the main ARC nodes which run CentOS 8.
+There are a maximum of 6 nodes in the legacy partition.

     The only supported version on ARC is **Abaqus 2021** This is due to the Intel MPI and compiler support provided by the vendor.